BrianWill/japanese_vocab/README.md

 Words in the drill list can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.

-The "log this drill" link will log the drill, removing it from your schedule and incrementing the repetition count for the words you drilled.
+The "log this drill" link will log the drill, removing the first drilling rep from the story's queue and incrementing the repetition count for the words you drilled.